-Seeing the Past in a New Light: Reprocessing Trauma After a Late Neurodivergence Discovery
+Seeing the Past in a New Light: Processing Trauma After a Late Neurodivergence Discovery

 Have you ever watched a movie with a shocking twist at the end—one that completely changes how you see everything that came before it?
 Suddenly, every scene takes on a new meaning, and there’s an urge to rewatch the entire film with this different perspective.
 It’s the same feeling when, as an adult, you realize you’re autistic, ADHD, or both.
 Suddenly, everything in your past looks different.
 While this discovery can be validating, it also carries unexpected emotional weight.
 As a therapist, I’ve had the honor of supporting clients through this life-changing realization.
-Like my clients, many realized they were neurodivergent later in life—I didn’t figure it out myself until my forties.
-Beyond learning about sensory needs, executive functioning, or emotional regulation, one of the hardest parts is reprocessing the trauma of growing up without knowing—nor anyone around you knowing—that you were neurodivergent.
+Like my clients who didn’t realize they were neurodivergent until later in life, I didn’t figure it out myself until my forties.
+Beyond learning about sensory needs, executive functioning, or emotional regulation, one of the hardest parts is processing the trauma of growing up without knowing—nor anyone around you knowing—that you were neurodivergent.
 This article explores how that trauma can resurface and how therapy can help you make sense of a past that now feels entirely different.

 Realizing the Extent of Your Childhood Wounds